 1=Inventory: Inventory

-Similar to the “Auto” button for each Controls Layer and a counterpoint to the Back property above, you can add an Auto= property to a menu or sub-menu which can be set to a direct input command to be used whenever that sub-menu becomes active.
+Similar to the “Auto” button for each Controls Layer, and a counterpoint to the Back property above, you can add an Auto= property to a menu or sub-menu which can be set to a direct input command to be used whenever that sub-menu becomes active.
 This command will trigger when changing sub-menus (including returning to one from using “Back” or “Reset”) or when a menu has just been made visible/enabled when it previously was not.

-In addition to the numbered menu items, each menu can have 4 directional menu items specified, labeled as L=, R=, U=, and D= and tied to using =Select <MenuName> Left, Right, Up, and Down respectively.
-These special menu items have their commands run directly via the =Select <MenuName> command rather than the =Confirm <MenuName> command, but only when there is no numbered menu item in the direction pressed!
+In addition to the normal, numbered menu items, each menu can have 4 directional menu items specified, labeled as L=, R=, U=, and D= and tied to using =Select <MenuName> Left, Right, Up, and Down respectively.
+These special menu items have their commands run directly via the =Select <MenuName> command rather than the =Confirm <MenuName> command, but only when there is no menu item in the direction pressed!

 For example, in a basic list-style menu, normally =Select Left and =Select Right doesn’t do anything since all of the menu items are in a single vertical list, but if a L= and/or R= property is included, then =Select Left and/or =Select Rightwill immediately execute the L/R= commands.

 Even in a list-style menu, the U= and D= menu items can also still be used, but only if use Up while the first menu item is currently selected, or Down when the last item is currently selected.
 Similar logic applies to other menu styles, but may be slightly different for each one.
+Note that these will still run from pushing up from the top item or down from the bottom item when using wrapping with the Select command!, even though the selection will also wrap around to the other end of the menu at the same time!

 [Menu.Abilities]